wp-plugins/moshare/readme.txt

     The visible popup form is opened after having click on the button.
 2. "screenshot-2.png" shows the options available in the moShare administration page.

 == Changelog ==

 = 1.2.2 =

-Bug fixed:
-* Character issue with curly apostrophe
+* Fix the character issue with curly apostrophe

-Improvement:
-* Plugin structure (static functions)
+* Plugin structure changed to use static functions

 = 1.2.1 =

-Bug fixed:
-* Low-resolution thumbnail
+* Fix low-resolution thumbnail

 = 1.2.0 =

-Improvements:
-* Adds Facebook, Twitter, Google+ and LinkedIn share buttons.
+* Adds Facebook, Twitter, Google+ and LinkedIn share buttons
-* Offers the possibility to choose to place the sharing widget at the beginning or at the end of the post.
+* Offers the possibility to choose to place the sharing widget at the beginning or at the end of the post
-* Plugin structure (classes)
+* Plugin structure changed to use classes

 = 1.1.2 =

-Bug fixed:
-* Themes not supporting the function "has_thumbnail"
+* Fix themes not supporting the function "has_thumbnail"

-Improvement:
 * Removes multiple spaces and multiples break lines

 = 1.1.1 =

-Bugs fixed:
-* "headers already sent" message
+* Fix "headers already sent" message
-* Closing </div> for the moShare button
+* Fix closing </div> for the moShare button
-* Duplicated posts
+* Fix duplicated posts
-* Issue with double quotes
+* Fix the issue with double quotes
-* Bad interaction with other plugins
+* Fix the bad interaction with other plugins

-Improvements:
-* Uses the featured image as thumbnail if set.
+* Uses the featured image as thumbnail if set
-* Uses the excerpt if set.
+* Uses the excerpt if set

 = 1.0 =

-Initial release
+* Initial release